qiskit-community/quantum-prototype-template/docs/file-map-and-description.md

   Name speaks for itself.
 - [CONTRIBUTING.md](../CONTRIBUTING.md) - one of the standard recommendations for GitHub repositories.
   Contributing guidelines for developers.
+- [ecosystem.json](../ecosystem.json) - Qiskit Ecosystem config file needed for adding the project to the [Qiskit Ecosystem](https://github.com/qiskit-community/ecosystem) and see the project on the Qiskit [website](https://qiskit.org/ecosystem).
 - [LICENSE.txt](../LICENSE.txt) - one of the standard requirements for an open source project.
   There are different types of [licenses for software](https://en.wikipedia.org/wiki/Software_license).
   [Most popular open-source licenses](https://opensource.org/licenses).